Tensor-product interactions in Markov-switching models: Smoothness selection via the extended Fellner-Schall method

 In principle, one could now try to optimise \eqref{eqn:restricted_llk} directly using a quasi-Newton optimiser, but this either requires higher-order derivatives of $\ell(\bm{\theta})$ or finite differencing of \eqref{eqn:restricted_llk}, where for each new trial value of $\bm{\lambda}$, the inner optimisation has to be re-run.
 The \texttt{R} packages \texttt{TMB} and \texttt{RTMB} take the first approach via automatic differentiation, but evaluating $\partial \bm{H}_\lambda / \partial \lambda$ is costly if sparsity cannot be exploited.
 Unfortunately, for HMMs, due to the global temporal dependence introduced by the forward algorithm, $\bm{H}_{\lambda}$ will generally be dense, making automatic differentiation prohibitively slow in the high-dimensional tensor-product setting of interest.
 Clearly, the computational cost of the second option is even worse, requiring at least $L$ inner optimisations per outer iteration, where $L$ is the number of smoothing parameters.

 Hence, a further approximation is needed that allows for a good tradeoff between estimation accuracy and computational efficiency.
 A good candidate is given by the so-called extended Fellner-Schall method \citep{fellner1986robust, schall1991estimation, wood2017fellnerschall}, which proceeds as follows.
-Partially differentiating \eqref{eqn:restricted_llk} w.r.t. $\lambda_j$ --- treating $\Hat{\bm{\theta}}_{\lambda}$ as a constant --- yields
+Partially differentiating \eqref{eqn:restricted_llk} w.r.t. $\lambda_j$ yields

 where $\bm{J}_\lambda = \bm{H}_{\lambda} + \bm{S}_{\lambda}$.
-The term directly involving the log-likelihood vanishes, since $\partial \ell / \partial \bm{\theta} \vert_{\Hat{\bm{\theta}}_{\lambda}} = \bm{0}$ by definition of $\Hat{\bm{\theta}}_{\lambda}$.
+The term directly involving the log-likelihood vanishes, since $\partial \ell_p / \partial \bm{\theta} \vert_{\Hat{\bm{\theta}}_{\lambda}} = \bm{0}$ by definition of $\Hat{\bm{\theta}}_{\lambda}$.
 The most problematic part of the above equation is the last term, as it involves the explicit dependence of the Hessian of the negative log-likelihood on the smoothing parameter.
 However, \citet{breslow1993approximate, gu1992cross, wood2017fellnerschall} neglect the dependence of $\bm{H}_\lambda$ on $\bm{\lambda}$ justified by it vanishing asymptotically.
 Having made this approximation, \eqref{eqn:deriv_restricted_llk} (without its last term) can now be used to construct the estimating equation

 When \eqref{eqn:deriv_restricted_llk} is positive, the fraction in \eqref{eqn:lambda_update} is larger than one, thus $\lambda_j$ will increase.
 When \eqref{eqn:deriv_restricted_llk} is negative, $\lambda_j$ will decrease and once \eqref{eqn:deriv_restricted_llk} is zero, $\lambda_j$ no longer changes.
 Note that if the block in $\bm{S}_{\lambda}$, corresponding to the non-zero elements in $\mathcal{S}_j$, only contains a single penalty matrix --- as it does for simple smooths --- $\text{tr}(\bm{S}_{\lambda}^- \mathcal{S}_j)$ simplifies to $\text{rank}(\bm{S}_j) / \lambda_j$ reducing \eqref{eqn:lambda_update} to the updating equation already presented by \citet{koslik2024efficient}.
 The approximation made above is critical as when employing \eqref{eqn:lambda_update} to estimate $\bm{\lambda}$, only the first two derivatives of the log-likelihood are needed, which need be computed anyway to find $\Hat{\bm{\theta}}_\lambda$, while the evaluation of prohibitively costly higher-order derivatives can be avoided.